Jill C. Bernstein, Au.D.

 Doctor of Audiology / Assistant Director

 Dr. Bernstein has been with Hearing Evaluation Services since 2006.
 Prior to her audiology career, Dr. Bernstein worked as a licensed nursing home administrator for several years in Westchester County.
-In addition to her clinical caseload, Dr. Bernstein is the Director of Program Development and is responsible for ensuring that our office remains on the cutting edge of diagnostic audiology procedures.
+In addition to her clinical caseload, Dr. Bernstein is the Assistant Director and is responsible for ensuring that our office remains on the cutting edge of diagnostic audiology procedures.
 Dr. Bernstein has presented at several national audiology conferences and has taught and assisted undergraduate and graduate audiology courses at the University at Buffalo, where she serves as an Adjunct Clinical Instructor.

 She has also presented on current research, clinical testing techniques, and treatment and management of hearing and balance disorders for physicians at Dent Neurologic Institute, Sisters of Charity Hospital, and the Buffalo Ear Nose and Throat Society.
 In 2015, Dr. Bernstein extended the reach of HES audiologists by joining a medical mission to Guatemala.
 Each February, she returns to Guatemala to test hearing and fit hearing aids for rural villagers who do not typically have access to medical or audiological services.

 Dr. Bernstein’s areas of clinical specialty include comprehensive hearing evaluations, selection and fitting of hearing aids, and vestibular (dizziness) evaluations.
 Dr. Bernstein is also a certified provider of the Lyric hearing device.

 Dr. Bernstein grew up in Northern New Jersey and has lived in several cities throughout the United States and abroad prior to relocating to the Buffalo area in 2003.

 2007 Doctorate in Audiology

 State University of New York at Buffalo